If you are nervous about having a comfortable sleep pad while sleeping in a tent, this blog will help you choose the best sleep pad for you.

 The REI Camp Bed is the comfiest sleep pad I’ve ever slept on!

 It’s wide, thick, and warm making it the comfiest possible way to sleep on the floor without bringing an air mattress on your camping trip.

 I love that I can sprawl out and be comfortable on this sleep pad.
-Because this mat is so comfortable, it is also pretty heavy so it’s not be your best bet for backpacking but makes it great for car camping!
+Because this mat is so comfortable, it is also pretty heavy so it’s not your best bet for backpacking but makes it great for car camping!

 I also love that this mat is super durable and that it comes in XL size.
-It’s actually so comfortable that my oldest son sleeps on it in our RV every night.
+It’s so comfortable that my oldest son sleeps on it in our RV every night.